 |Franklin Delano Roosevelt attends the dedication ceremony for the Home of Woodrow Wilson.
 Staunton, VA, May 4, 1941.
 FDR gives a speech on "The Power of Spiritual Force" (Margaret Suckley, FDR Presidential Library and Museum).|

 Soviet Government: The Politburo replaces Foreign Minister Vyacheslav Molotov with Joseph Stalin as Chairman of the Council of People's Commissars.
 This makes Stalin the de jure head of the Soviet government These appointments in the USSR are mere formalities, though, as there is no question that Stalin runs the government and always is the de facto national leader.

 Needless to say, the speech is pure propaganda.
 Churchill's belated and inadequate military aid to Greece turned out to do nothing but offer Hitler a convenient excuse for why he attacked.
-No mention is made in the speech, of course, of Hitler's intense preparations in invade Greece long before the first British boot set foot there.
+No mention is made in the speech, of course, of Hitler's intense preparations for invading Greece long before the first British boot set foot there.

-Singapore: Winston Churchill asks General Ismay for a "report on the efficiency of the gunners and personnel" manning air defences in Singapore.
+Singapore: Winston Churchill asks General Ismay for a "report on the efficiency of the gunners and personnel" manning air defenses in Singapore.